grafana/writers-toolkit/docs/sources/writing-guide/front-matter/index.md

 - `oss`: "Open source"

 Labels can be inherited through cascading front matter.
-Each project has a set of default labels defined in the root `_index.md` file for the project.
+Each project has a set of default labels that are defined in the root `_index.md` file of the project.

 For versioned projects, the `_index.md` file resides in the `website` repository.
 For unversioned projects, the `_index.md` file resides in the project repository.